lkesteloot/unsong/unsong.md

 Jalaketu shifted uneasily in his seat.
 “We were going to talk about Colorado’s re-admission to the Union.”

 The President looked disappointed to have his small talk brushed aside, but he nodded.
 “Of course.
 You’ve done great work, Jala.
 Mind if I call you Jala?
 And we can’t thank you enough.
 But Colorado’s part of the Union.
 The plan is to get all the old territories—California, Washington, Texas, even what’s left of the Midwest—and join them back together.
-The legalities are complicated, but the boys in Interior have promised to send you some lawyers to help you…your advisors sort it out.”
+The legalities are complicated, but the boys in Interior have promised to send you some lawyers to help you... your advisors sort it out.”

 “Mr. President,” said Jalaketu, “Colorado is open to discuss various forms of free association with the United States.
 But we are not interested in outright annexation at this moment.”

 The robes Jalaketu was wearing should have looked ridiculous on him, all interwoven black and silver patterns studded with little gemstones.
 They didn’t.
 They looked [i]correct[/i].

 “Mr. Jala,” said the President.
 He reached out, put an arm on the boy’s shoulder.
 “I know it seems exciting now, leading a whole state.
 I hear you’ve even got them calling you king!
 Well, good for you!
 But you’re going to learn that leading a government is hard work.
 Too much for one person to manage.
-You’ve got economics, defense, laws…that’s why, all those years ago, our forefathers decided on a United States, so that all of us would work together on the hard job of running a state.
+You’ve got economics, defense, laws... that’s why, all those years ago, our forefathers decided on a United States, so that all of us would work together on the hard job of running a state.
 I know you want to go it alone—” he gave a big understanding smile ”—but it’s just too much for one boy.
 Too much for anybody.
 Certainly too much for me!
 That’s why I’ve got my Cabinet and whole buildings full of people trained at Yale and Harvard.”

 “I know I’m young,” said Jalaketu, “but if you could just talk to me the way you would talk to, say, the President of France, then this would go a lot quicker.”

 Another disconcerting blankness.
 Then back to the folksy smile.
 Jovial laughter.
 “All right, Jala.
 You’re a straight-shooter.
 I respect that in a guy.
 So let’s talk shop.
 Colorado’s right in the middle of the United States.
 Long as we’re apart, neither one of us is defensible.
-That’s why your parents and grandparents brought Colorado into the Union, and it’s why my parents and grandparents accepted it. in order to have a country that stretches from sea to shining sea…”
+That’s why your parents and grandparents brought Colorado into the Union, and it’s why my parents and grandparents accepted it. in order to have a country that stretches from sea to shining sea...”

 “This isn’t working,” said Jalaketu.
 “Let me make my proposal.
 Instead of a full reunification of the US, a continental partial union based on the European Economic Community established by the Treaty of Rome back in 1958 but integrated with some of the military provisions of NATO.
 Given what’s happening with the Communion and the League over in Europe, NATO’s dead in the water otherwise, but we could rebuild it as a pan-American organization.
 We include the United States, Colorado, California, Texas, Salish, and the free areas of Canada, maybe Quebec and Ontario as individual member nations.
 Continental free trade and open borders modeled after the Anglo-Irish common travel area.
 President as head of state of the union in much the same way as the British monarch and pre-collapse Canada.”